tolinachali/Home_Take_Exam_by_Tolina_Chali/README.md

 By understanding the prevalence and functional relevance of let-7 miRNAs, researchers can advance their knowledge in diverse areas, ranging from basic biological research to disease-related investigations.

+## Question 3: what is the current version of miRBase?